 For generating successive counter blocks from the initial counter block (ICB) in CTR mode, the profiles shall use the standard incrementing function in section B.1 of NIST Special Publication 800-38A [16] with m = 32 bits.
 The ICB corresponds to T1 in section 6.5 of [16].

-The value of the MAC tag in ECIES, shall be the L most significant octects of the output generated by the HMAC function, where L equals to the maclen.
+The value of the MAC tag in ECIES, shall be the L most significant octets of the output generated by the HMAC function, where L equals to the maclen.

 Profile A shall use its own standardized processing for key generation (section 6 of RFC 7748 [46]) and shared secret calculation (section 5 of RFC 7748 [46]).
 The Diffie-Hellman primitive X25519 (section 5 of RFC 7748 [46]) takes two random octet strings as input, decodes them as scalar and coordinate, performs multiplication, and encodes the result as an octet string.
 The shared secret output octet string from X25519 shall be used as the input Z in the ECIES KDF (section 3.6.1 of [29]).
 As the point compression is not applied for profile A, the prefix rule for compression type defined in [29] section 5.1.3 shall not be used in profile A, i.e., there shall be no prefix for the ephemeral public key of Profile A.

 Profile B shall use point compression to save overhead and shall use the Elliptic Curve Cofactor Diffie-Hellman Primitive (section 3.3.2 of [29]) to enable future addition of profiles with cofactor h ≠ 1.
-For curves with cofactor h = 1 the two primitives (section 3.3.1 and 3.3.2 of [29]) are equal.The profiles shall not use backwards compatibility mode (therefore are not compatible with version 1 of SECG).
+For curves with cofactor h = 1 the two primitives (section 3.3.1 and 3.3.2 of [29]) are equal.

+The Home Network Public Key is coded in hexadecimal digits as described in IETF RFC 7748 [46] for protection Scheme Profile A. For protection scheme Profile B, the Home Network Public Key is coded as described in IETF RFC 5480 [xx].
+The length of the Home Network Public Key depends on the Protection Scheme and the form of the Home Network Public Key (e.g. compressed or uncompressed).

+The profiles shall not use backwards compatibility mode (therefore are not compatible with version 1 of SECG).

 C.3.4.1 Profile A